 An entity shall consider hedge effectiveness in two different ways—in prospective considerations and in retrospective evaluations: (815-20-25-79)

 Prospective considerations.
-The entity's expectation that the relationship will be highly effective over future periods in achieving offsetting changes in fair value or cash flows, which is forward looking, must be assessed on a quantitative basis at hedge inception unless one of the exceptions in paragraph 815-20-25-3(b)(2)(iv)(01) is met.
+The entity's expectation that the relationship will be highly effective over future periods in achieving offsetting changes in fair value or cash flows, which is forward looking, must be assessed on a quantitative basis at hedge inception unless one of the exceptions detailed in ASU 2017-12, paragraph 815-20-25-3(b)(2)(iv)(01) is met.
 Prospective assessments shall be subsequently performed whenever financial statements or earnings are reported and at least every three months.
-The entity shall elect at hedge inception in accordance with paragraph 815-20-25-3(b)(2)(iv)(03) whether to perform subsequent assessments on a quantitative or qualitative basis.
-See paragraphs 815-20-35-2A through 35-2F for additional guidance on qualitative assessments of hedge effectiveness.
+The entity shall elect at hedge inception whether to perform subsequent retrospective and prospective hedge effectiveness assessments on a quantitative or qualitative basis.
 A quantitative assessment can be based on regression or other statistical analysis of past changes in fair values or cash flows as well as on other relevant information.
 The quantitative prospective assessment of hedge effectiveness shall consider all reasonably possible changes in fair value (if a fair value hedge) or in fair value or cash flows (if a cash flow hedge) of the derivative instrument and the hedged items for the period used to assess whether the requirement for expectation of highly effective offset is satisfied.
 The quantitative prospective assessment may not be limited only to the likely or expected changes in fair value (if a fair value hedge) or in fair value or cash flows (if a cash flow hedge) of the derivative instrument or the hedged items.
 Generally, the process of formulating an expectation regarding the effectiveness of a proposed hedging relationship involves a probability-weighted analysis of the possible changes in fair value (if a fair value hedge) or in fair value or cash flows (if a cash flow hedge) of the derivative instrument and the hedged items for the hedge period.
 Therefore, a probable future change in fair value will be more heavily weighted than a reasonably possible future change.
-That calculation technique is consistent with the definition of the term expected cash flow in FASB Concepts Statement No. 7, Using Cash Flow Information and Present Value in Accounting Measurements.

 Retrospective evaluations.
-An assessment of effectiveness may be performed on a quantitative or qualitative basis on the basis of the entity’s election at hedge inception in accordance with paragraph 815-20-25-3(b)(2)(iv)(03).
+An assessment of effectiveness may be performed on a quantitative or qualitative basis on the basis of the entity’s election at hedge inception.
 That assessment shall be performed whenever financial statements or earnings are reported, and at least every three months.
-See paragraphs 815-20-35-2 through 35-4 for further guidance.
-At inception of the hedge, an entity electing a dollar-offset approach to perform retrospective evaluations on a quantitative basis may choose either a period-by-period approach or a cumulative approach in designating how effectiveness of a fair value hedge or of a cash flow hedge will be assessed retrospectively under that approach, depending on the nature of the hedge documented in accordance with paragraph 815-20-25-3.
-For example, an entity may decide that the cumulative approach is generally preferred, yet may wish to use the period-by-period approach in certain circumstances.
-See paragraphs 815-20-35-5 through 35-6 for further guidance.
+At inception of the hedge, an entity electing a dollar-offset approach to perform retrospective evaluations on a quantitative basis may choose either a period-by-period approach or a cumulative approach in designating how effectiveness of a fair value hedge or of a cash flow hedge will be assessed retrospectively under that approach, depending on the nature of the hedge initially documented.

 (ASC paragraph 815-20-25-79A not included in Exhibit A.)